awsdocs/amazon-kendra-developer-guide/doc_source/data-source-database.md

 After you map the columns, you can also use the index fields as custom attributes to filter the results of a query\.
 For more information, see [Filtering queries](filtering.md)\.

-You must specify the `DocumentDataColumnName` and `DocumentIdColumnName` fields\.
+Specify the `DocumentDataColumnName` and `DocumentIdColumnName` fields\.
 The column mapped to the `DocumentIdColumnName` field must be an integer column\.

 The following example shows a simple column configuration for a database data source\.